 Here $\hat a$ is the bosonic annihilation operator ($[\hat a^\dagger, \hat a] = 1$), $U$ is the strength of the Kerr nonlinearity, and $G$ is the two-boson pump driving amplitude.
 The detuning is defined as $\Delta = \frac{\omega_{\rm p}}{2} - \omega_{\rm c}$, where $\omega_{\rm p}$ is the pump frequency and $\omega_{\rm c}$ the cavity frequency.
 We study the dynamics of the system under single- and two-boson losses, occurring at rates $\gamma$ and $\eta$, respectively.
 The corresponding jump operators are $\hat \Gamma_1 = \sqrt{\gamma} \hat a$ and $\hat \Gamma_2 = \sqrt{\eta} \hat a^2$.
 For the single-mode case, we employed a brute-force exact diagonalization procedure using a Fock basis with a cutoff $\Lambda_{\rm b}$ on the maximum number of bosons.
 Simulations were performed using the open-source software QuTip \cite{qutip}, and convergence was carefully checked by increasing the cutoff.

-Note that, in the steady state, the Wigner function for a Kerr parametric oscillator is always positive \cite{Bartolo2016}.
+In the steady state, the Wigner function for a Kerr parametric oscillator is always positive \cite{Bartolo2016}.
 Nevertheless, the Wigner function, in a regime with a small single-boson loss rate $\gamma/\eta \ll 1$, can display regions with deep Wigner negativities during the temporal transient.
 As shown in Fig.~\ref{cats}(a), realized for $\gamma = 0$, the time evolution of the Wigner function, reconstructed via exact diagonalization (Fock cutoff $\Lambda_{\rm{b}} = 100$), displays negative values.
 This snapshot of the Wigner function is realized at time $\eta t=5$, i.e. well before the system has relaxed to the steady state.
 As it can be seen in Fig.~\ref{cats}(b)-(c), a VMG ansatz with $32$ complex Gaussian functions excellently reproduces the dynamics of the Wigner function in a regime where it is highly non-Gaussian and with deep negativities.
 Panels (a) and (b) are not distinguishable by eye.
 Panel (c) displays the negligible difference on a color-scale reduced by several orders of magnitude.
-With the Wigner function, every observable can be computed.
-As explained in Appendix \ref{appendix:phase_space}, this is achieved analytically by integrating the corresponding Weyl symbols $O_{\rm{W}}$ of the observables over the Multi-Gaussian Wigner function $W_{\bm \theta}(\bm \xi )$ for any time $t$. \\ Specifically, in Fig.~\ref{fig:one-mode-summary}(a)-(b) we report the time evolution of both the boson number $\hat N \equiv \hat a^\dagger \hat a$ and the parity operator $\hat \Pi \equiv \exp(i \pi \hat a^\dagger \hat a)$.
+With the Wigner function, \fra{the expectation value $\langle \hat O\rangle = \rm tr[\hat O \hat \rho]$ of any observable $\hat O$ can be computed}.
+As detailed in Appendix \ref{appendix:phase_space}, this is achieved analytically by integrating the corresponding Weyl symbols $O_{\rm{W}}$ of the observable over the Multi-Gaussian Wigner function $W_{\bm \theta}(\bm \xi )$ for any time $t$. \\ Specifically, in Fig.~\ref{fig:one-mode-summary}(a)-(b) we report the time evolution of the expectation values for the boson number $\hat N \equiv \hat a^\dagger \hat a$ and the parity operators $\hat \Pi \equiv \exp(i \pi \hat a^\dagger \hat a)$.
 For this given Hamiltonian, already for a small number of Gaussians in the ansatz, such as $N_{\rm G}=6$, the agreement with the exact dynamics is outstanding.
 Remarkably, the relative error on the observables can be exponentially reduced by increasing the number of Gaussian functions $N_{\rm G}$ in Eq.~\eqref{eq:vmg}, as shown with a log scale in Fig.~\ref{fig:one-mode-summary}(c).
 In particular, by increasing the number of Gaussians by a factor $4$, the relative error decreases by approximately $4$ orders of magnitudes.